ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 There is usually only one CSCA per country, but there can be multiple DSC issuers.

-If you are curious how this works in Finland:
+If you are curious how DCC works in Finland:
   * Based on the [EU DCC.](https://dvv.fi/-/digi-ja-vaestotietovirasto-toteuttaa-eu-koronatodistusten-tarkastuspalvelun-suomeen?languageId=en_US)
   * "CSCA" in Finland for DCC (VRK CA for Social Welfare and Health Care Service Providers): https://dvv.fi/en/ca-certificates
     * Official CSCA, but for different purposes https://poliisi.fi/en/csca

   * DCC:s in Finland are issued by Kela (kanta.fi), which is DSC issuer.
 More details available [here.](https://www.kanta.fi/en/system-developers/eu-koronatodistuksen-verifiointi)

 #### Task 2.2.1.
 Understanding certificate chains

 It seems to be hard to find the official link for the public certificate, but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
+We will use that as an example.

 By using command line, we can download public trust list as following:
 ```console
 curl https://dgcg.covidbevis.se/tp/trust-list | jq -R 'split(".") | .[0],.[1] | @base64d | fromjson' <<< $(cat "${JWT}") > trustlist.json
 ```
 Trust list is in [JWT format](https://jwt.io/), which is correctly parsed with above command and actual JSON is generated into file `trustlist.json`.
+We'll pass signature verification, but you can do it if you want.

 Further, we can extract public certificate information of the Finland as following
 ```console